-The government is providing additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
+The government is continuing to provide additional funding for the academic year 2019 – 2020 to improve provision of physical education (PE) and sport in primary schools.
 This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – will be allocated to primary school headteachers.

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.